brainflow-dev/brainflow/_posts/2020-06-30-new-minor-version.md

 Breaking changes in this release:

 * Methods to calculate FFT now have window argument.
-Chech code samples
+Check code samples
 * C++ only: all constants are C++ 11 enum classes now without typedef.
 It's important to prevent name conflicts

 Other changes: